 - How flexible are IT arrangements for employees working away from the base premises?

-Flexible work arrangements succeed when employees and managers communicate well, respecting organisational and individual needs, obligations and responsibilities.
+Flexible work arrangements succeed when employees and managers communicate well, respecting organizational and individual needs, obligations and responsibilities.
 The relationship between manager and employee working flexibly is key to the success of any arrangement and is facilitated by setting and documenting clear and realistic expectations.